Homes with ADUs in Portland Oregon

 Not Every Extra Living Space is an ADU

 In Portland, a home can have an extra kitchen or finished basement and still not qualify as an official ADU.
 The difference comes down to permits.
-A permitted ADU meets the city’s safety, zoning, and design standards — it’s been reviewed and officially approved.
+A permitted ADU meets the city's safety, zoning, and design standards.
+It has been reviewed and officially approved.

 That usually includes:

-You’ll also find plenty of “bonus spaces” across Portland — basement apartments, daylight suites, or over-garage studios — that look like ADUs but weren’t permitted as such.
-They’re great for family, guests, or caregivers, but if you plan to rent them separately, it’s worth knowing the rules first.
+You will also find plenty of bonus spaces across Portland, basement apartments, daylight suites, and over-garage studios that look like ADUs but were not permitted as such.
+They are useful for family, guests, or caregivers, but if you plan to rent them separately it is worth knowing the rules before you buy.

 .

-Browse the latest listings featuring ADUs, guest houses, and homes with income or rental potential throughout the Portland metro area.
+Browse current listings featuring ADUs, guest houses, and homes with income or rental potential across the Portland metro area.

 Thinking About Renting Out Your Extra Space?